skrappe/AMAC/Backend/README.md

 - FastAPI backend to receive and store data from ESP32 devices
 - PostgreSQL database hosted on Render for persistent storage
 - Static HTML and JavaScript frontend dashboard
-- ESP32 integration with ultrasound sensors and LED indicators
+- ESP32 integration with ultrasonic sensors and LED indicators
 - Automated monthly status report emails (using SendGrid + GitHub Actions)
 - Google Sheets integration for external log visibility